oxwhirl/oxwhirl.github.io/pages/people/alex_zakharov.md

 Previously, I worked as a research associate at Huawei 2012 Laboratories in London, focussing on Bayesian model-based RL, representation learning, and generative models.
 I hold a Master's degree in Artificial Intelligence from Imperial College London, where I was supervised by [Dr. Zafeirios Fountas](http://www.zfountas.com) and [Dr. Matthew Crosby](https://scholar.google.com/citations?user=TjfMUmkAAAAJ&hl=en).

 If you have any questions, or want to reach out, please contact me at [my email](mailto:alexey.zakharov@cs.ox.ac.uk).
+Check out my [website](https://azak.cc).